Psy-Fer/deeplexicon/docs/docs/index.md

 ---

-## How to BUILD BARCODED LIBRARIES in direct RNA sequencing:
+## How to BUILD BARCODED LIBRARIES

 To build the barcoded libraries, the oligo DNA sequences listed below should be used instead of those coming with the direct RNA sequencing kit (RTA).
 The barcode is embedded in the oligoA sequence, which will be ligated to the RNA molecule during the library preparation.